mischimel/eLibraryReinach/README.md

 ## Realization of frontend functionality *here screenshots of the final design from budibase*

 # 7. Demonstrator *Integration of frontend and backend to realize an end-to-end application consuming REST APIs from the web service*
+**link to video, shows the budibase preview and what you can do with it.**